CodeCatz/kibble/README.md

 Suggested reading: [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html)

 ##Set up your kibble
 It's really simple.
-Ok, maybe it's that simple, but you can do it.
+Ok, maybe it's not *that* simple, but you can do it.

 ###First time only - fork and clone the kibble